gabrielastudillo/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry_archiving/iot_analytics1/_index.md

 python3 data_generator.py
 ```

-Before running the command above, save the python code below to a file named data_generator.py
+Before running the command above, save the python code below to a file named data_generator.py also be sure that you are running the console as administrator
 ```python
 #!/usr/bin/env python3